huggingface/blog/fast-mac-diffusion.md

 <!-- {blog_metadata} -->
 <!-- {authors} -->

-Diffusers for Mac is a native app to generate images from a text description of what you want.
-It uses state-of-the-art diffusion models, like Stable Diffusion, contributed by the community to the Hugging Face Hub, and converted to Core ML for maximum performance.
-We have just released version 1.1 of the app in the Mac App Store, with significant performance improvements, a lot of UI tweaks and some bug fixes.
-We think it's a solid foundation on which to build new features.
-And it's [fully open source](https://github.com/huggingface/swift-coreml-diffusers) with a [permissive license](https://github.com/huggingface/swift-coreml-diffusers/blob/main/LICENSE), so you can build on it too!
+Transform your text into stunning images with ease using Diffusers for Mac, a native app powered by state-of-the-art diffusion models.
+It leverages a bouquet of SoTA Text-to-Image models contributed by the community to the Hugging Face Hub, and converted to Core ML for blazingly fast performance.
+Our latest version, 1.1, is now available on the Mac App Store with significant performance upgrades and user-friendly interface tweaks.
+It's a solid foundation for future feature updates.
+Plus, the app is fully open source with a permissive license, so you can build on it too!
+Check out our GitHub repository at https://github.com/huggingface/swift-coreml-diffusers for more information.

 **TODO**: screenshot of the new UI